 Take a Vitamin D supplement

 With darkness descending before we’ve even left work, getting enough vitamin D can be a challenge.
 Vitamin D is essential for the absorption of calcium and phosphorus and strengthening bones, improving brain development and reducing inflammation.
 A Vitamin D deficiency can manifest itself in the form of many common health conditions, such as constant coughs and colds, tiredness and fatigue, seasonal affective disorder, poor bone and tooth health and low mood.
-The NHS recommend that adults and children should consider taking 10mcg of Vitamin D daily, especially over the autumn and winter months.
+Public Health England recommend that adults and children should consider taking 10mcg of Vitamin D daily, especially over the autumn and winter months, as you can read here.
 This should also go alongside a healthy and balanced diet.

 Eat healthy comfort foods